On this page

-The Surgical Research Society of Australasia Conference is held in conjunction with the Section of Academic Surgery Meeting as part of the flagship November Annual Academic Conference.
+The Surgical Research Society of Australasia Conference is held in conjunction with the Section of Academic Surgery Meeting as part of the flagship November Annual Academic Surgery Conference.

 Prestigious and highly sought-after prizes are awarded at the conference:

-- the Young Investigator Award which provides financial support for the winner to attend and present their work at the Association for Academic Surgery Annual Scientific Meeting in the United States.
+- The Young Investigator Award which provides financial support for the winner to attend and present their work at the Association for Academic Surgery Annual Scientific Meeting in the United States.

-- travel awards.
+- Four travel awards.

 This course was established to help delegates understand the early stages of establishing a career in academic surgery and to broaden their network of experienced colleagues.
 The target audience of this course includes medical students, surgical Trainees, research Fellows, early career academics, Younger Fellows, and any surgeons with an interest in academic surgery.